daechi73/Odin-RPS/README.md

 TItle: shows title

-Display chosen: shows user input and computer input
+Display area: shows user input, computer input and score

 Selection section: Displays options for the users to click on, once clicked it will highlight the chosen card and a button to proceed with the choice.

-score section: shows the score

 pop up dialog box: pops up once the game is done (5 round) and asks user if they want to play again.